 MASCC score

-- Standardized and validated tool for evaluating risk in patients with neutropenic fever
+A standardized and validated tool for evaluating risk in patients with neutropenic fever.

 |Clinical burden of symptoms|| |

 |Absence of hypotension|| |

 |Absence of COPD|| |